 When Alabama River flow and project conditions allow, the Corps operates the lock from February through May to facilitate downstream/upstream passage of migratory fishes.
-While there can be slight differences in the locking technique each year, generally two fish locking cycles are performed each day between 8:00 AM and 4:00 PM, depending on facility staffing; one in the morning and one in the afternoon.
+While there can be slight differences in the locking technique each year, generally two fish locking cycles are performed each day between 8:00 a.m. and 4:00 p.m., depending on facility staffing, one in the morning and one in the afternoon.

-- 7-09.
-Water Supply.
-Based upon information provided by the Alabama Office of Water Resource in 2010, there are two major withdrawals that occur from R.E.
-"Bob" Woodruff Lake; International Paper at Prattville, and the E. B. Harris Southern Company Plant.
+7-09.
+Water Conservation/Water Supply.
+Based upon information provided by the Alabama Office of Water Resource in 2010, there are two major withdrawals that occur from R. E. "Bob" Woodruff Lake: International Paper at Prattville and the E. B. Harris Southern Company Plant.
 There are also two minor irrigation withdrawals from the lake by Benton Farms and River Bend Sod.
-Also, the International Paper (Riverdale Mill) located below the R. F. Henry Project requests a minimum average of six hours of operation from Robert F. Henry. - 7-10.
+Also, the International Paper (Riverdale Mill) located below the R. F. Henry Project requests a minimum average of six hours of operation from R. F. Henry.

+7-10.
 Hydroelectric Power.
 The Jones Bluff Powerhouse is operated as a run-of-river hydropower plant for the production of hydroelectric energy and capacity.
 Depending upon flow, the plant is either continuously running (high flow) or peaking (low flow) on a seven-day basis.
-The output from the plant is marketed by the Southeastern Power Administration (SEPA) in accordance with provisions in the Flood Control Act of 1944.
+The output from the plant is marketed by the SEPA in accordance with provisions in the Flood Control Act of 1944.
 The responsibility under this Act for determining the amount of power that can be produced from this project has been delegated to the Mobile District Commander.
 The District Commander relies on the Water Management Section to make weekly and daily determinations of hydropower that can be generated.
-The average annual energy produced at R. F. Henry from FY 2000 to 2012 was 284,489 MWH with a high of 417,933 MWH (2003) and a low of 196,178 MWH (2008). - a.
+The average annual energy produced at R. F. Henry from fiscal year (FY) 2012 to 2020 was 287,795 megawatt hours (MWh) with a high of 366,836 MWh (2013) and a low of 254,257 MWh (2012).

+a.
 Normal Operation.
 The powerhouse at R. F. Henry Dam is operated to furnish peak energy.
 The energy is marketed to the government's preference customers under terms of contracts negotiated and administered by SEPA.
 The generation (and water release) is based on a declaration of energy and capacity available that is prepared weekly by the Mobile District on the basis of the ACT Water Control Manual.
-The declarations, which are designed to keep the pools within the established seasonal and pondage limits, where practicable, are prepared by the Water Management Section of the Mobile District and furnished to the South Atlantic Division (SAD) office for coordination of the hydropower projects within the Alabama-Georgia-South Carolina power marketing system.
+The declarations, which are designed to keep the pools within the established seasonal and pondage limits, where practicable, are prepared by the Water Management Section of the Mobile District and furnished to the SAD Office for coordination of the hydropower projects within the Alabama-Georgia-South Carolina power marketing system.
 Actual daily and hourly scheduling of generation is coordinated by the Water Management Section, SEPA, and the hydropower customers.
 Local restraints can dictate generation during certain hours.
-Performance curves which indicate the discharge capacity and power output capability at various operating heads for a single turbogenerator unit are shown on Plate 7-3. - b.
+Performance curves which indicate the discharge capacity and power output capability at various operating heads for a single turbogenerator unit are shown on Plate 7-3.

+b.
 High-Flow Operation.
 During periods when the reservoir inflow is equal to or greater than the capacity of the turbines (about 35,200 cfs), the power plant will be operated at full capacity around the clock.
 As the flow increases, rising tailwater elevations will reduce the head and the power output.
-When the head decreases to approximately 15.3 feet, the units will be shut down.
+When the head decreases to approximately 15.5 feet, the units will be shut down.